SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Results

+\paragraph{Effect of iterations.} Figure~\ref{fig:iteration_effect_side_by_side} shows the effect of the number of SAGE iterations on judge performance.
+Any positive number of iterations improves over the zero-iteration (parametric-only) baseline, and three iterations---our default---consistently offers the best trade-off between performance and cost.
+A small dip at two iterations reflects occasional off-topic refinement queries that are typically corrected in the following round, while the decline at four iterations is driven by an overabundance of sources that inflates context length and introduces redundant or irrelevant evidence.

-To evaluate the importance of the query generation module in TALE, we conduct an ablation study by removing the query-making step and directly using the input question for evidence retrieval.
-Table~\ref{tab:comparison_gpt4o} shows that TALE consistently outperforms the query-free baseline.
-The most notable improvements are observed on AmbigQA, where TALE achieves a Macro F1 of 0.9568 compared to 0.8438 without query making.
-In HotpotQA, while the performance gain is smaller, TALE still demonstrates clear advantages, particularly due to its ability to adaptively generate focused queries that facilitate multi-hop reasoning.
+\paragraph{Effect of query generation.} To evaluate the contribution of the query-generation module, we remove it and use the input question directly for evidence retrieval.
+Table~\ref{tab:query_comparison_gpt4o} shows that SAGE consistently outperforms this query-free baseline, demonstrating the importance of the query-generation step.
+The most notable improvements are on AmbigQA, where SAGE reaches a Macro-F1 of 0.96 compared to 0.84 without query generation.
+On HotpotQA the gain is smaller but still positive, reflecting SAGE's ability to adaptively generate focused queries that facilitate multi-hop reasoning.

+\paragraph{Robustness of query refinement.} We examined whether SAGE’s query refinement introduces topic drift or irrelevant queries by manually analyzing 100 instances from our error analysis.
+Since our SAGE configuration involves up to three iterations, this requires analyzing the queries at each stage.
+One 3rd-iteration query was excluded because annotators could not reach consensus on its category, leaving 299 queries in total.
+Table~\ref{tab:quries_topic_drift} shows that initial queries generated directly from the input question are generally on-topic and relevant to the core question being asked.
+However, due to the ambiguity of some questions (e.g., AmbigQA), we observe some off-topic queries in this stage.
+Topic drift, though not the most dominant error, did occur during the refinement stages (iterations 2 and 3).
+Out of the 199 refined queries analyzed in the refinement stages, only 6.5\% of queries were judged ``insufficient.''

+\paragraph{Impact of iterative evidence gathering.} To isolate the value of iterative retrieval, we compare against a minimal search-augmented baseline that performs a single-pass retrieval: it issues one web query from the input question, collects the top-3 snippets, and feeds them to the judge without summarization, reflection, or refinement.
+We write \textbf{SAGE-$k$} for SAGE restricted to $k$ iterations; our default configuration is SAGE-3.
+All configurations in this ablation use GPT-4o as both candidate and judge.

+On AmbigQA, the single-pass baseline already raises the judge-without-search $\kappa$ from 0.38 to 0.65, confirming that one round of external evidence yields a substantial improvement over parametric-only judging.
+Restoring SAGE's summarize--reflect step under the same one-query budget (SAGE-1) lifts $\kappa$ further to 0.74 ($+0.09$), because the reflect step explicitly tests evidence sufficiency and rejects false-positive acceptances when the top-$k$ is off-topic.
+Running the full three-iteration loop (SAGE-3) pushes $\kappa$ to 0.91.
+HotpotQA shows the same trend: $\kappa$ climbs from 0.38 (no search) to 0.58 (single-pass), 0.64 (SAGE-1), and 0.70 (SAGE-3).
+These results isolate two distinct sources of gain: external evidence \emph{per se}, and the reflect-and-refine loop that turns that evidence into a reliable verdict.